The best drinking games

-Flunkyball, many also know this drinking game as beer ball, is played outside and brings a lot of action and fun.
+Flunkyball, many people also know this drinking game as beer ball, is played outside and brings lots of action and fun.

-Two teams of four to six people face each other on a playing field with open beer bottles.
+Two teams of four to six people each face each other on a playing field with open beer bottles.
 You need a lot of space.
-It is therefore best to see that you find a large meadow.
+So it's best to make sure you find a large meadow.
 An empty plastic bottle is placed in the middle between the teams.
-The teams take turns trying to knock the plastic bottle over with a ball or another thrown object.
+The teams now have to take turns trying to knock over the plastic bottle with a ball or another throwing object.
 If this succeeds, the opposing team must put the bottle back up as quickly as possible.
-Until that happens, the scoring team has time to finish their beer bottles.
+Until this happens, the hit team has time to drink their beer bottles.

 The winner of Flunkyball is the team that drank all the beers first.

-By the way: There are a plethora of rules in flunkyball.
-That's why an initiative was founded that is working on a uniform structure for flunkyball.
-The goal is a Germany-wide flunkyball league with official champions.
+By the way: There are a ton of rules in Flunkyball.
+That's why an initiative was founded that is working on a uniform structure for the Flunkyball.
+The goal is a Germany-wide Flunkyball league with official champions.

 It is one of THE parlor games par excellence.
 The participants sit in a circle.
-Each and everyone is initially a "Ribbel-Dibbel without Tippel".
-Any player (or the game management) starts counting from 1, so that everyone now has a "Rippel-Dippel-Number".
+Everyone is initially a “Ribbel-Dibble without Tippel”.
+Any player (or the game management) counts - starting with 1 - so that everyone now has a "Rippel-Dippel number".

-The number 1 now calls any player: Ribbel-Dibbel Nr.
-1 without Tippel calls Ribbel-Dibbel Nr.
-6 without Tippel.
-He replies: Ribbel-Dibbel No. 6 without Tippel calls Ribbel-Dibbel No. 3 without Tippel.
+Number 1 now calls on any other player: Ribbel-Dibbel No. 1 without Tippel calls Ribbel-Dibbel No. 6 without Tippel.
+He answers: Ribbel-Dibbel No. 6 without Tippel calls Ribbel-Dibbel No. 3 without Tippel.

-Anyone who gets muddled, doesn't realize that they are meant or hesitates too long with the answer is punished with a dot that is painted on their face with lipstick, felt-tip pen or a soot-soaked cork and of course he has to have a sip of beer or liquor as well.
+Anyone who messes up, doesn't realize what they're talking about or hesitates too long to answer will be punished with a point drawn on their face with lipstick, felt-tip pen or a sooted cork and of course he has to have a sip of beer or liquor as well.

-For each additional mistake there is an additional point in the face.
-So there will be Ribbel-Dibbel with one, two, three and more points.
-This makes the game harder and funnier.
+For each additional mistake there is another point on the face.
+So there will be ribble-dibble with one, two, three and more points.
+This makes the game increasingly difficult – and more fun.

 Some rules say you're eliminated after the fourth mistake, with some it's only then that things really get going.